 The Deed of Partnership between Guildford and Freiburg was signed on 22 September 1979 by the then Mayor of Guildford, Cllr.
 Ron Burgess, and the then Oberbürgermeister of Freiburg, Dr Eugen Keidel.

 The Deed was signed as a “token and promise of lasting friendship between the two communities and an encouragement to regular mutual liaison, to exchange experiences and to support the coming together of our citizens in every sphere”.

 The twinning was also intended to foster understanding and dedication to the unity of Europe.

 These aims have been nurtured and developed over the past thirty plus years by means of exchange visits by groups and individuals involved in sport, the arts, the churches and clubs of all kinds, and by representatives of the Borough Council and members of the Guildford-Freiburg Association.

-The "Our Files" section of this site (accessible via the navigator panel on the left side of all pages on this site) contains this PDF file with a copy of an information panel about Freiburg im Breisgau that was produced by the GFA and is displayed under Tunsgate Arch, in Guildford.
+The "Our Files" section of this site (accessible via the website's sidebar menu) contains this PDF file, containing a copy of an information panel about Freiburg im Breisgau that was produced by the GFA and is displayed under Tunsgate Arch, on Guildford's High Street.